utwente-db/eca/blocks-todo.md

 Rolling Chart
 -------------

 The rolling chart is a special case of chart.
-It supports series, but must be updated in a single action.
+It supports series, but all series must be updated in a single action.

 ### add
   - `values`: a dictionary of the form `{ 'series0': value0, 'series1': value1, ... }` to update